Black farmers say Inflation Reduction Act reneges on promises for debt relief

 Yet the loan-forgiveness program has been removed from the inflation measure before any dollars could reach farmers like Bonner.

-The revised Inflation Reduction Act would provide $3.1 billion to "distressed borrowers" and another $2.2 billion to farmers who have "experienced discrimination" from the USDA, while removing race as a criterion for eligibility.
+The revised Inflation Reduction Act provides $3.1 billion to "distressed borrowers" and another $2.2 billion to farmers who have "experienced discrimination" from the USDA, while removing race as a criterion for eligibility.

 "Broken promise"